At the beginning of 2018,

 En man som heter Ove, (A man called Ove) by Fredrik Backman: During 2012-2013 you could bearly mention the word book without having a random Swede start raving about this particular novel.
 In Sweden it’s still immensely popular, it’s been translated into multiple languages, adapted into a movie as well as a critically acclaimed one-man show.

-Having finally read it I think it’s an enjoyable book, with and a few genuinely emotional moments.
+I think it’s an enjoyable book, with a few genuinely emotional moments.
 But, I’m not as ecstatic about it as most people seem to be.
-There were aspects of the central conflicts I found unrealistic and although a charming cast of characters, none of them stayed with me, not even Ove.
+There were aspects of the central conflicts I found unrealistic, and although a charming cast of characters, none of them stayed with me, not even Ove.

 Anansi Boys by Neil Gaiman: This book was on my list over books I wanted to read this year.
 It’s described as a sequel of sorts to the novel, American Gods.
 However, having read both, I would say it’s more a case of the books existing in the same world than this book being an outright sequel.
 I really enjoyed this book, not quite as much as American Gods, but it’s easily one of my favorites this year.

 The Gospel of Loki by Joanne Harris: A well-written retelling of Norse Mythology using Loki as an unreliable narrator.
 It’s a subject I love but, unfortunately, one of my least favorites reads this year, you can find my review of it HERE.